TheJare/packjet/README.md

 # Packjet

-Mini Global Game Jam 2019 entry by Javier Arevalo.
+A mini Global Game Jam 2019 entry by Javier Arevalo.

 The theme is *"What Home Means to You"*.
 This minigame is of course a riff on the classic [https://en.wikipedia.org/wiki/Jetpac](Jet Pac by Ultimate),